HackGT/fluo/CONTRIBUTING.md

 All other files in `src/` are templates that will be processed using `11ty`.

 ## How does the dev server work?
 The dev server serves the doc site.
-It uses 11ty to process the templates, and `snowpack` to build and serve the site.
+It uses `11ty` to process the templates, and `snowpack` to build and serve the site.
 Snowpack comes with HMR enabled, and it handles re-building your source incrementatlly, and allows faster unbundled development.

-`11ty` generates the `_site/` folder with the processed templates, and `snowpack` generates the `build/` folder with the final doc site.
-Both these folders are **not** version controlled.
+`11ty` generates the `_site/` folder containing the processed templates, and `snowpack` generates the `build/` folder containing the final doc site.
+Both these folders are **not** under version control.

 ## Bundling for deployment
 The dev server doesn't produce an optimized build suitable for deployment.